Hour One wants synthetic AI characters to be your digital avatars

 If you ever wondered how we’ll populate the metaverse, look no further than Hour One, an Israeli startup that is making replicas of people with AI avatars.
 These avatars can be a near-perfect visual likeness of you and speak with words fed to them by marketers who want to sell you something.
 An avatar can speak on your behalf in a digital broadcast when you’re at home watching TV.

 Such creations feel like a necessary prerequisite of the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
-And the trick: you’ll never know if you’re talking to a real person or one of Hour One’s synthetic people.
+And the trick: You’ll never know if you’re talking to a real person or one of Hour One’s synthetic people.

 “There is definitely interest in the metaverse and we are doing experiments in the gaming space and with photorealism,” Hour One business strategy lead Natalie Monbiot said in an interview with VentureBeat.
 “The thing that has fired up the team is this vision of a world which is increasingly virtual and a belief that we will live increasingly virtually.”

 She added, “We already have different versions of ourselves that appear in social media and different social channels.
 We represent ourselves already in this kind of digital realm.
 And we believe that our virtual selves will become even more independent.
 And we can put them to work for us.
 We can benefit from this as a human race.
-And you know, that old saying we can’t be in two places at once, well, we believe that that will no longer be true.”
+And you know, that old saying we can’t be in two places at once?
+Well, we believe that that will no longer be true.”

 The race for virtual beings